seek-oss/skuba/CONTRIBUTING.md

 [Submit an issue] if you have a question, feature request or bug report.

-If you work at SEEK, [#typescriptification] is your friend.
+If you work at SEEK, start a discussion in [#typescriptification].

 ### I want to contribute a change